Kazuyoo-stuff/Celestial-Kernel-Tweaks/README.md

 ## Features

 ```
+- Apply governor specific tunables for interactive (thx to @tytydraco (ghitub))
+- Specifies the time window size (in nanoseconds) for CPU time sharing calculations.
+- sets the average duration (time averaging period) in milliseconds
+- gives an initial value of the task load based on a specified percentage
+- prevent excessive memory consumption by perf events
+- Scheduler boosting allows temporary priority increases
+- Disable WALT for CPU & task utilization
+- Always allow sched boosting on top-app tasks
+- vm swappines 100%
 - Fetch the available governors from the CPU
 - CPU Governor settings for LITTLE & BIG cores
 - sched period | vmruntime | lower latency